harperreed/harper.blog/content/post/2003-12-16-Handy_Mobile.md

 ---
-date: 2003-12-16T22:34:24Z
+date: 2003-12-16 22:34:24+00:00
 excerpt: "So my mobile phone fascination has reached a new height.
-I took some spare time in the last couple days and compiled a phon/mobile/technology blog. check it out here.
-Hopefully it will continue to foster exciting phone stuff for my head. and make me a million dollar bills.\r\n\r\ni "
+I took some spare\
+  \ time in the last couple days and compiled a phon/mobile/technology blog. check\
+  \ it out here.
+Hopefully it will continue to foster exciting phone stuff for my\
+  \ head. and make me a million dollar bills.\r\n\r\ni "
+summary: i started a mobile tech blog to share my fascination with phones and hopefully make some cash. i doodle a lot during meetings to stay focused, watched pirates of the caribbean, and played video games instead of working. i also plan to add trackback features to my blog. super excited about getting my ambient orb set up to monitor cool stuff and might go to colorado soon with hiromi. oh, and sharpreader makes reading blogs a blast!
-tags: ["technology","phone","colorado","blogs","internet","server","video","girlfriend","coding","security","games","hiromi","friendster","mobile"]
+tags:
+- doodles
+- games
+- girlfriend
+- video
+- coding
+- phone
+- server
+- mobile
+- hiromi
+- ambient devices
+- friendster
+- blogging
+- security
+- mobile technology
+- internet
+- colorado
+- blogs
+- video games
+- technology
 title: Handy Mobile
 wordpress_id: 702
 wordpress_url: http://new.nata2.org/?p=702